Home » England’s Phonics Screening Check

 Accurate information about the Phonics Screening Check.

-England’s year 1 Phonics Screening Check (PSC) assesses children’s ability to accurately decode single words using their phonics knowledge and skills.
-It does not assess their language comprehension, visual memory for high-frequency words or ”reading ability”.
-Note, children’s English language comprehension is assessed in the KS2 Reading test taken in the final year of primary school.
+England’s year 1 Phonics Screening Check (PSC) rapidly assesses children’s ability to accurately decode new words, using their previously-taught phonics code knowledge and skills.
+It does not test their language comprehension, visual memory for high-frequency words or their ”reading ability”.
+Note, children’s English language comprehension is assessed in the KS2 reading test taken in the final year (Y6) of primary school, but see ‘Is England’s End-of-Primary Reading Comprehension Test Fit for Purpose?’ on this page:

-The check consists of twenty lower-frequency real words and twenty pseudo words.
-All forty words are composed entirely of common (high frequency in print) sound-spelling correspondences which the children will have been taught in their phonics lessons previous to the check.
-The words are changed each year to avoid any possibility of children being taught to memorise them solely by sight.
+The check consists of twenty lower-frequency real words and twenty pseudo/nonsense/nonwords.
+All forty words are composed entirely of common (high frequency in print) sound-spelling correspondences which the children should have been taught in their daily, discrete phonics lessons previous to the check.
+Four of the words have two syllables, the rest have one.
+The words are changed each year to avoid any possibility of children being taught to memorise them by sight alone.

-The year one PSC is a quick (it takes about 5 minutes for a child to complete), easy and valid** way to identify, at an essential early stage, those children who are in need of extra help with their phonics code knowledge, segmenting and blending skills.
+The PSC is a quick (it takes about 5 minutes for a child to complete), simple and valid (Duff, Snowling et al. 2014) way to identify, at an essential early stage, those children who are in need of extra help with their phonics code knowledge, segmenting and blending skills.
 Children who do not meet the expected standard in year 1 are required to retake the check in year 2.

 The ‘pass’ mark is released after the PSC has taken place.
 It has been 32 since the first check took place in 2012.
 This “appropriately challenging” expected level was set by about 50 teachers whose schools were involved in the pilot study.